neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 ##### Restrictions for tenant that is in progress of being deleted

 I propose to add another state to tenant/timeline - PendingDelete.
-This state shouldnt allow executing any operations aside from polling the deletion status.
+This state shouldn't allow executing any operations aside from polling the deletion status.

 #### Summary